OPINION: Mississippi’s vaccination reality defies national narrative - The Oxford Eagle

 Two truths exist in Mississippi.
 The first is that people are eager to return to their lives.
 They are tired of mask mandates, fatigued by social distancing and the lack of interpersonal relationships, burnt out after more than a year of living in a pandemic.

-The second truth: If Mississippi follows the path it’s been on, that the state will re-open with no restrictions for masking, capacity in businesses or gatherings, the vaccine should be available to every single person who wants it.
+The second truth: If Mississippi follows the path it’s been on, that the state will reopen with no restrictions for masking, capacity in businesses or gatherings, the vaccine should be available to every single person who wants it.

 While some may state what they feel is obvious, that it is too soon to remove restrictions and reopen the state fully, Reeves is handling this the right way.

 Many national stories have depicted Mississippi as a backward place with narrow-minded thinkers and few resources.
-In many instances some of those stereotypes whole true.
-In terms of our vaccine roll out, though, not enough good can be said.
+In many instances some of those stereotypes hold true.
+In terms of our vaccine rollout, though, not enough good can be said.

 Mississippi has been criticized for its lack of vaccine availability in rural areas.
 However, the state is addressing that through contracts with Walmart, Walgreens, CVS and other partners.
 Where there is not access to a chain pharmacy, or where people only have a rural hospital that does not have the capability to store coronavirus vaccines at safe temperatures, the state put out a call this week for health partners in distributing vaccines.